 Backlog grooming must have a lodestar to follow and the guide is always the customer.
 Think about them as prioritizing the backlog.
 Customers can be like a rule against which all else is measured.
 The product is being produced for customers and therefore customers are the destination to always keep in sight.

 Sometimes there are user stories or tasks that are not able to start until another is completed.
 These dependencies, if not identified, can block team members and delay progress.
 So, be sure to identify any dependencies when backlog grooming.

 Have Two Sprints Worth of Stories to Work on

 When done with a backlog grooming session there should be two sprints worth of user stories that the team is ready to work on.
 This way they have enough work to keep them engaged until the next backlog grooming and also work to do if priorities shift.

 This advice is good for a myriad of situations, both personal and professional, and however much it’s repeated it always bears further attention.
 While an agenda with stated goals is critical to smart backlog grooming, that doesn’t mean it’s written in stone.
 The product owner must keep an open mind and listen to what the team has to say, possibly adjusting as necessary.

 Backlog grooming is a way to cut out inefficiencies and work more productively.
-ProjectManager.com is a cloud-based project management software with the features that help product mangers with backlog grooming and more.
-Kanban boards collect user stories and share them among the team, who can then update their progress anywhere and at anytime to keep everyone working collaboratively.
+ProjectManager is a cloud-based project management software with features that help product managers with backlog grooming and more.
+Kanban boards collect user stories and share them among the team, who can then update their progress anywhere and at any time to keep everyone working collaboratively.
 Try it for yourself with this free 30-day trial.